pauwels-labs/redact-docs/source/client.rst

   * ``.someArr[0].``

-* ``<token>`` is a random, 256-bit, upper-case alphanumeric CSRF token that is generated and used internally by the Redact-client
+* ``<token>`` is a random, 256-bit, upper-case alphanumeric CSRF token that is generated and used internally by the :ref:`Client<client>`

 Query Parameters
 ~~~~~~~~~~~~~~~~

 .. note:: These query parameters are identical to those of ``GET /data/<path>``
-   and are typically automatically included in this request by the Redact-client.
+   and are typically automatically included in this request by the :ref:`Client<client>`.

 * ``css`` (optional) is a URL-encoded CSS block meant to style the displayed data.